grin-compiler/ghc-whole-program-compiler-project/README.md

 <img height="350" src="https://user-images.githubusercontent.com/877489/114280753-0d311300-9a3b-11eb-8d50-facad35f0e9a.png"/>

-This repo uses GHC-WPC via stack, so no worries, stack will download it and do the setup automatically, but **only on x64 Debian9, Ubuntu 16.04-17.10**.
-If you use macOS or Windows you have to compile GHC-WPC manually.
-See the developer instructions below.
-However `external-stg` package compiles with vanilla GHC also.
+The `external-stg-compiler` package should be compiled with GHC-WPC but the other packages i.e. `external-stg` compiles with vanilla GHC also.

 ## Readings
 - [Introducing GHC whole program compiler (GHC-WPC)](https://www.patreon.com/posts/introducing-ghc-38173710)